Prof Margaret Hyland

 About Professor Margaret Hyland

-Professor Margaret Hyland took up the role of Vice-Provost (Research) in August 2018.
+Professor Margaret Hyland took up the role of Deputy Vice-Chancellor (Research) in August 2018.
 She was previously seconded to the Ministry of Business, Innovation and Employment in the role of Chief Scientist, a position she was appointed to in 2017.
 Prior to that, from 2013–2017, she was Deputy Dean of the Faculty of Engineering at the University of Auckland and, at the same time, Director of the Science of Technological Innovation National Science Challenge.

-In her role as Vice-Provost (Research), Professor Hyland has responsibility for developing and implementing strategies and processes to achieve the research objectives in the University’s Strategic Plan.
+In her role as Deputy Vice-Chancellor (Research), Professor Hyland has responsibility for developing and implementing strategies and processes to achieve the research objectives in the University’s Strategic Plan.
 She works internally to strengthen research capability, research excellence, mātauranga Māori and impact, and externally with research partners and stakeholders.
 She is a member of Te Hiwa, the University's senior leadership team, contributing to the formulation and implementation of University-wide strategies and policies.

 As Chief Scientist for MBIE, Professor Hyland provided science leadership and helped to develop national research, science and innovation strategies and policies and support their implementation.